JonathanCruze/Drawings_Classificator/README.md

 # Dataset

 The dataset used for training and testing the classifier has been made all by myself.
-In the [images folder](https://github.com/JonathanCruze/Drawings_Classificator/tree/main/images) there are various subfolders representing each class of drawings, such as: *House, Human face, Boat, Sword,* and *Heart* Each class subfolder contains multiple images of its corresponding type of drawing.
+In the [images folder](https://github.com/JonathanCruze/Drawings_Classificator/tree/main/images) there are various subfolders representing each class of simple drawings, such as: *House, Human face, Sword,* and *Heart* Each class subfolder contains multiple images of its corresponding type of drawing.

 ---